Why Buy From John Elway Chevrolet - 7 Promises

 That score tied the game with just 39 seconds remaining and sent it into overtime, where John conducted a 60-yard drive to set up the game-winning field goal by Rich Karlis.
 Final score: Broncos, 23 ?
 Browns, 20.
 Despite a loss two weeks later to the New York Giants in Super Bowl XXI, the foundation had been laid for John's reputation as the greatest comeback QB of all time.
 In recognition of his season's achievements, John was voted into the Pro Bowl for the first time.

-Fireworks and frustrations
+Fireworks and Frustrations

 The next several seasons would witness John's continued growth as a premier NFL quarterback.
 In 1987-88 he passed for 300 yards in four different games and led the Broncos to the AFC Championship once again, only to stumble again, in Super Bowl XXII, to the Washington Redskins.
 John was voted into the Pro Bowl again, this time as a starter, and was also named the NFL's Most Valuable Player.